mortelli/devportal/guides/rif-enveloping/integrate.md

 ## Integration options

-## Using the Relay Server directly
+### Using the Relay Server directly

 The simplest option to use Enveloping in your wallet or dApp is by calling the Relay Server directly.
 The instructions for running a Relayer are here.
-The communication with the Relay Server is through HTTP requests.
+The communication with the Relay Server is done through HTTP requests.

-The order of events for relaying transactions or deploying smart wallets through the Relay Server is
+The order of events for relaying transactions or deploying smart wallets through the Relay Server is:
 1. Create a relay or deploy request.
 2. Sign the structure (the wrapped transaction) using the EIP712 signature.
 3. Create the metadata with the signature.
 4. With the relay or deploy request and the metadata, create an HTTP request.
 5. Call the HTTP Server `/relay` method using an HTTP POST request.

+#### Custom worker replenish function in the Relay Server

+Each relayed transaction is signed by a Relay Worker account.
+The worker accounts are controlled by the Relay Manager.
+When a relay worker signs and relays a transaction, the cost for that transaction is paid using the funds in that worker's account.
+If the transaction is not subsidized, then the worker is compensated with tokens.

+Worker accounts must always have some minimum balance to pay gas for the transaction.
+These balances can be managed by implementing a replenishment strategy.
+The Relay Manager can use the strategy to top off a relay worker's account when the balance gets too low.

+We provide a default implementation for a replenishment strategy.
+Enveloping solution integrators can implement their own replenish strategy.

+To implement and use your own replenish strategy:

+1. In the folder `src/relayserver`, open `ReplenishFunction.ts` with a text editor.
+2. On the function `replenishStrategy` write your new replenish strategy.
+3. Re build the project `yarn && yarn prepare`
+4. Add the command `--customReplenish` when running a Relay Server or change the config json file to set `customReplenish` on true.

-## Using a Relay Provider
+### Using a Relay Provider

 Another option is to use Enveloping through a Relay Provider.
 The latter wraps web3, and then all transactions and calls are made through the Relay Provider.
 If a Relay Client is not provided then the Relay Provider creates an instance.